Discover The Best Places To Travel With A Nut Allergy

 It empowers you and your child to make good decisions, safely roll with the punches during your trip, and kick food allergy stress.

-If you want to learn how to make food allergy travel safer and stress-free, sign up for my on-demand workshop.
-I will show you what we’ve learned after 16 years so you don’t have to learn the hard way.
+If you want to learn how to make food allergy travel safer and stress-free, join the on-demand workshop.
+I will show you what we’ve learned after 17 years so you don’t have to learn the hard way.

 **When you click the link or button above, you’ll go to the page where you can buy the Food Allergy Travel Workshop.
 I completely trust and recommend this workshop!